hpgrahsl/kryptonite-for-kafka/README.md

 or

-- to NOT store the key materials at the client-side in the first place, but instead resolve keys at runtime from a cloud KMS such as [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), which is supported.
+- to NOT store the key materials at the client-side in the first place, but instead resolve keys at runtime from a cloud KMS such as [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) which is supported as well.

 In general though, this can be considered a "chicken-and-egg" problem since the confidential settings in order to access a remote KMS also need to be store somewhere somehow.

-Since the configuration parameter `field_mode` in the configuration above is set to 'OBJECT', complex field types are processed as a whole instead of element-wise for which you could choose the `ELEMENT` mode.
+Since the configuration parameter `field_mode` in the configuration above is set to 'OBJECT', complex field types are processed as a whole instead of element-wise, the latter of which can be achieved by choosing `ELEMENT` mode.

 Below is an exemplary `Struct.toString()` output of the record after the encryption: